EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1790-09-01-maria-kittle.md

 republished separately in its own volume in 1797 by Elisha Babcock of Hartford, Connecticut.
 There is very little difference between the text published in the magazine and stand-alone novel versions of the tale, beyond minor editorial revisions.
-Interestingly, a 19^th^ century New York women’s magazine called *The Ladies’ Literary Cabinet, Being a Repository of Miscellaneous Literary Productions, both Original and Selected in Prose and Verse* (1819-1822) republished the novel in serial
+Interestingly, a nineteenth-century New York women’s magazine called *The Ladies’ Literary Cabinet, Being a Repository of Miscellaneous Literary Productions, both Original and Selected in Prose and Verse* (1819-1822) republished the novel in serial